Alpina

 Alpina Burkard Bovensiepen GmbH & Co.
 KG is an automobile manufacturing company based in Buchloe, in the Ostallgäu district of Bavaria, Germany that develops and sells high-performance versions of BMW cars.

-Alpina works closely with BMW and their processes are integrated into BMW's production lines, thus Alpina is recognized by the German Ministry of Transport as an automobile manufacturer, in contrast to other performance specialists, which are aftermarket tuners.
-For instance, the Alpina B7 is produced at the same assembly line in Dingolfing, Germany (BMW Plant Dingolfing), as BMW's own 7 Series.
+Alpina works closely with BMW and their processes are integrated into BMW's production lines, and is recognized by the German Ministry of Transport as an automobile manufacturer, in contrast to other performance specialists, which are aftermarket tuners.
+The Alpina B7 is produced at the same assembly line in Dingolfing, Germany (BMW Plant Dingolfing), as BMW's own 7 Series.
 The B7's twin-turbo 4.4-litre V8 is assembled by hand at Alpina's facility in Buchloe, Germany, before being shipped to BMW for installation, and the assembled vehicle is then sent back to Alpina for finishing touches.

-The firm was founded in 1965 by Burkard Bovensiepen, a member of the Bovensiepen family of industrialists.

-On March 10, 2022, BMW announced its intention to acquire Alpina.
+The firm was founded in 1965 by Burkard Bovensiepen (1936–2023), a member of the Bovensiepen family of industrialists.
+On 10 March 2022, BMW announced its intention to acquire Alpina.
 That same day, BMW wrote on its website that it had officially acquired the brand.

 History

 Alpina's roots can be traced back to 1962, when Burkard Bovensiepen developed a Weber dual carburetor for the BMW 1500.
 This carburetor was well received by the automotive press, as well as BMW's own sales boss Paul G. Hahnemann.
 In 1964, BMW certified the quality of this Alpina product by awarding BMW vehicles fitted with the Alpina system the full factory guarantee.

 Alpina Burkard Bovensiepen KG was established on 1 January 1965 in Kaufbeuren, Bavaria.
 The company had eight employees.
 Although Alpina started by producing typewriters, the original Alpina ceased to exist at the end of the 1960s in their attempt to move into the textile industry.
 In 1965, Burkard established a BMW tuning business, following his success with investments in the stock market.
 He started the tuning business in an outbuilding of the original Alpina typewriter factory.
 The company worked on carburetors and revised cylinder heads.
 By 1970, with seventy employees, the original facility changed locations from Kaufbeuren to Buchloe.

 In its first years, Alpina established its core competency by tuning carburetors and crankshafts to extract more power from BMW engines, elements that eventually defined the company's logo, which came into being in 1967.
 Between 1968 and 1977, Alpina cars did very well in competition.
 The highlight was in 1970, when the team's cars won the European Touring Car Championship, the German Hillclimb Championship, rally and track racing championships, and the prestigious Spa 24 Hours.

 Alpina officially withdrew from racing in 1988 because of capacity limitations and restrictions.
 Tied to this was the decision to begin production of a new set of BMW Alpina automobiles.